kapetan-io/tackle/README.md

 - `retry.Interval` - The interval interface
 - `retry.IntervalSleep` - An interval implementation that sleeps a constant duration each interval
 - `retry.IntervalBackOff` - An exponential backoff interval implementation
-- `retry.IntervalBackOff.Explain()` - Explains how the sleep duration was calculated for the provided attempt
+- `retry.IntervalBackOff.Explain()` - Explains how the sleep duration was calculated
 - `retry.IntervalBackOff.ExplainString()` - Identical to Explain() but returned as a string
 - `retry.Policy` - The policy struct used by `On()`, `Until()` and `UntilAttempts()`
 - `retry.PolicyDefault` - The default exponential backoff policy